natalieagus/50002/docs/Labs/mhp.md

 # 1D Part 1 - Mini Hardware Project

 This project is **part 1** of your 1D project (with **part 2** being your Electronic Game Hardware Project, details in the course handout).
-This part 1 weighs 4% of your total assesment, while part 2 weighs 25%.
+This part 1 weighs 4% of your total assessment, while part 2 weighs 25%.
 The goal of this project is to familiarise yourself with:
 1. The behavior of a few logic gates,
 2. Basic wiring and using the breadboard
 3. Soldering various hardware components: switches, LEDs, resistors, logic gates